polynote/polynote/docs/01-installation.md

 ## Configure
-To change any of the default configuration, you'll need to copy the included `config-template.yml` file to `config.yml`.
+To change any of the default configuration, you'll need to copy the included [`config-template.yml`](https://github.com/polynote/polynote/blob/master/config-template.yml) file to `config.yml`, and uncomment the sections you'd like to change.
+Check out the template itself for more information.

 ## Run
 To start the server, run the included python script: